 Additionally, the need to be constantly updated about other people’s lives on social media has caused young people to not be engaged as much in their own lives.
 At the dinner table and at the very same social gatherings that make other people feel like they’re missing out, teens constantly check and update their social media because of this anxiety.

 A potentially dangerous issue

 The fear of missing out might not seem like something that could threaten lives, but it definitely can.
 Thirteen percent of teen drivers involved in car crashes have admitted to texting or talking on their cell phones during the crash.
 That means 13 percent of teen drivers were so afraid of missing out on their social lives, they risked their lives and the lives of others for it.

 It’s also led to huge problems with sleep deprivation.
 A large amount of teens get inadequate sleep because they’re up all night on their phones, checking to see what their peers are up to.
 Inadequate sleep in teens can cause weight gain, acne, aggressive behavior and decreased school performance.

 If this fear of missing out is causing your daughter to have anxiety issues, and she’s beginning to use social media in an inappropriate fashion, it might be time to seek professional help.
-Asheville Academy for Girls is a residential treatment center in a traditional boarding school environment that helps young girls ages 10-14 struggling with emotional and behavioral issues, such as anxiety and depression.
+Asheville Academy is a residential treatment center in a traditional boarding school environment that helps young girls ages 10-14 struggling with emotional and behavioral issues, such as anxiety and depression.